AdaCompNUS/CS4278-5478-Project-Materials/README.md

 - map2_seed1.txt
 - map5_seed11.txt (this is our sample file.
 You don't need to consider seed 11)

-You also should include a report to briefly explain your method.
+You also should include an up-to-2-page writeup to briefly explain your method.

 Please organize your submission folder following the structure:
 ```